 6. WAN Virtualization

-Data Center Interconnect
+Data Center Interconnect (DCI)

 Before we get started on your journey with a data center site selection checklist, it may be helpful to know how data centers interconnect.
 Data Center Interconnect (DCI) solutions have been known for quite some time; they are mainly used to help geographically separated data centers.

 OTV provides Layer 2 extension between remote data centers using MAC address routing.
-A control plane protocol exchanges MAC address reachability information between network devices providing the LAN extension functionality.
+A control plane protocol exchanges MAC address reachability information between network devices, providing the LAN extension functionality.
 This has a tremendous advantage over traditional data center interconnect solutions, which generally depend on data plane learning and flooding across the transport to learn reachability information.

 Data Center Site Selection Criteria